bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - It's not possible to change the type of an attribute without raising the need to initialize the system.
 If not possible to initialize - such as when the solution is live - a new attribute with the correct type should be created and the old should be removed

 #### Localization
 Localization allows for models and model attributes to be internationalized by providing names and descriptions.
 These names are seen in the backoffice when a user is viewing data.
-This helps as it provides meaningful context that is not provided when technical names are used.
+This helps as it provides a meaningful context that is not provided when technical names are used.

 All models(enums and items) and their attributes must all be localized at least in English.
 If multiple languages are a requirement, then the relevant languages must be considered